-5.5 Backup
+8.5 System Backup

-Client PCs are automatically backed up using Acronis True Image Home.
+Client PCs are automatically backed up to the server using Acronis True Image Home.
 Backup is set on a weekly schedule so at worst a week's worth of work is lost.
-This has come in handy once when we had a disk crash on one of the PCS.
+This has come in handy when we had a disk crash.
+Backup is covered in more detail later.